Nerys Dockery: UN posting

 From 24 October 2022, was appointed as Permanent Representative of Saint Kitts and Nevis to the United Nations in New York, succeeding Ian Liburd and presenting her credentials to UN Secretary General António Guterres.
 In November 2022, Dockery called for an end to the embargo imposed on the Republic of Cuba by the United States of America, giving a Presentation on the "Resolution on the Necessity of Ending the Economic, Commercial and Financial Embargo by the US against Cuba."

 In February 2023, Dockery addressed the UN Security Council and signed the Book of Condolences on behalf of Saint Kitts and Nevis at the Permanent Mission of Turkey to the UN after the loss of life during an earthquake.
 In March 2023, she attended the United Nations Water Conference, co-hosted by the Governments of Tajikistan and the Netherlands, and supported the BBNJ Agreement for ocean protection.

-Dockery joined the United Nation's Economic and Social Council (ECOSOC) Ad Hoc Advisory Group on Haiti in April 2023, and represented Saint Kitts and Nevis during the second session of the United Nations Permanent Forum on People of African Descent (PFPAD) in May 2023.
+Dockery joined the United Nations' Economic and Social Council (ECOSOC) Ad Hoc Advisory Group on Haiti in April 2023, and represented Saint Kitts and Nevis during the second session of the United Nations Permanent Forum on People of African Descent (PFPAD) in May 2023.
 In June 2023, Dockery reaffirmed support for Morocco's sovereignty and territorial integrity.

 In August 2023, she met with leaders of the Saint Kitts and Nevis diaspora in the Bronx, New York City.
 In September 2023, she represented Saint Kitts and Nevis at the Caribbean Community (CARICOM) Council for Foreign and Community Relations (COFCOR) meeting, which discussed economic cooperation and climate resilience.